Saurashtra script: Description and background

 The Saurashtra Language of Tamil Nadu is written in its own script.
 In contrast, the inhabitants of Saurashtra utilize the Gujarati script.
 Because this is a minority language not taught in schools, people learn to write in Saurashtra Script through Voluntary Organisations like Sourashtra Vidya Peetam, Madurai.
 Saurashtra refers to both the language and its speakers; Saurashtra is also an area in Gujarat, India which was the home of the Saurashtra community prior to their southward migration.
-Vrajlal Sapovadia describes the Saurashtra language as a hybrid of Gujarati, Marathi & Tamil.
+Vrajlal Sapovadia describes the Saurashtra language as a hybrid of Gujarati, Marathi and Tamil.

 The language has had its own script for centuries, the earliest one available from 1880.
 Dr. H.N.
 Randle has written an article 'An Indo-Aryan Language of South India—Saurashtra Bhasha' in the Bulletin of School of Oriental and African Studies (BSOAS) 11 Part 1 p.
 104-121 and Part II p.
 310-327 (1943–46)Published by Cambridge University Press on behalf of School of Oriental and African Studies.
 This language is not taught in schools and hence had been confined to being merely a spoken language.
 But many great works like Bhagavath Gita and Tirukkural were translated into Sourashtram.
 It is now a literary language.
 Sahitya Akademi has recognized this language by conferring Bhasha Samman awards to Saurashtra Scholars.

 Most Saurashtrians are bilingual in their mother tongue and Tamil and are more comfortable using their second language for all practical written communication though of late, some of them started writing in Sourashtram using Saurashtra script.
 There is an ongoing debate within the Saurashtra community regarding the use of the script for the Saurashtra language right from 1920 when a resolution was passed to adopt Devanagari Script for Saurashtra Language.
 Though some of the books were printed in Devanagari script, it failed to register the growth of the language.

 But in practice because of lack of printing facilities, books are continued to be printed in Tamil Script with diacritic marks with superscript number for the consonants ka, ca, Ta, ta and pa and adding a colon to na, ma, ra, and la for aspirated forms, which are peculiar to the Saurashtra language.
 For writing Sourashtram using Devanagari Script, they require seven additional symbols to denote the short vowels 'e' and 'o' and four symbols for aspirated forms viz. nha, mha, rha and lha.
 They also require one more symbol to mark the sound of 'half yakara' which is peculiar to the Saurashtra language.
 The books printed in Devanagari Script were discarded because they did not represent the sounds properly.